Who can access Ombuds Office services?

 Are there any situations that the Ombuds won’t help with?

-People are welcome to contact the Ombuds Office with any concern related to their study, training, and experience in general as a PhD student or postdoc at JHU.
+People are welcome to contact the Ombuds Office with any concern related to a Johns Hopkins doctoral or postdoctoral student, fellow or program, or doctoral students’ and postdoctoral fellows’ experience in general at JHU.
 If an issue is outside of scope, we may offer a referral to other resources to address your concern.
 The Ombuds does not participate in formal grievance processes, but can still be available to consult confidentially on resources and to describe how formal processes work.

 How does the Ombuds Office maintain the confidentiality of people who use its services?